 This conflicting role may explain why AIB is reluctant to act even on the most obvious issues like double counting.
 Its latest press release states: "AIB's mission has always been to guarantee the origin of renewable energy, thereby preventing any double counting of the attributes of the same unit of energy."
 AIB had admitted to me that they had known about double counting in Iceland before I made it public, and they must have also known about the issues in Norway.
 So this statement is quite remarkable.
 (AIB has not answered questions about the issues in Norway.)

 Currently, AIB is pushing itself as an entity not just for the certification of renewable electricity but also for other areas like green hydrogen and other renewable gases.
 Given AIB's dubious track record in supervising the renewable electricity market, this is a reason for concern.

-Update: Documents relevant to this story can now be found in our document archive about Guarantees of Origin.
+Documents relevant to this story can now be found in the document archive about Guarantees of Origin.

 Author: Hanno Böck

 Bioenergy with carbon capture and storage (BECCS) is a potential option for negative emissions, but both technologies are controversial.
 The Danish energy company Ørsted plans to ship carbon emissions from two of its biomass-fired power plants to the Northern Lights storage site in Norway.
 I talked to the Danish environmental group NOAH and covered it for Fathom World.